gudurujeevankumar/Machine-Learning-Internship-Tasks/README.md

 ## 📢 Note

 - Please maintain academic integrity and do not plagiarize this work.
 - For professional growth, consider tagging Cognifyz and using the hashtags:
-  `#cognifyz #cognifyzTech #cognifyzTechnologies`
+  `#cognifyz #cognifyzTech #cognifyzTechnologies #machinelearning #internship`

 ---

 📬 For any queries, contact:
 **Email**: contact@cognifyz.com
 **Website**: [www.cognifyz.com](https://www.cognifyz.com)